pengxu0907-cpu/Cross-Kingdom-miRNA-Predictor/README.md

    BiocManager::install("Biostrings")
    ```
 3. Run the script.
 The entire pipeline executes in seconds and outputs a .csv matrix containing the computed $\lambda$ expectations, Poisson P-values, and FDR correlations.

 ## Citation & Acknowledgements
 The conceptual foundation of identifying plant-derived exosomal miRNA targets in gut bacteria was inspired by Teng et al., 2018 (Cell Host & Microbe).
 This repository implements a highly refactored and statistically robust algorithm, featuring mathematical boundary continuity (underflow protection) and global multiple testing universe completeness.

 ## License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this software, provided that proper academic citation is given.

+## 📬 Contact & Feedback
+If you encounter any bugs, have questions about the methodology, or want to discuss potential collaborations, please feel free to open an **Issue** here on GitHub or contact me directly at:
+**pengxu0907@gmail.com**